Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # Selective Hydration on the Client :- By wrapping the main section within `<Suspense>`, we've indicated to React that it should not prevent the rest of the page from not just streaming but also from hydrating.
 This feature, called selective hydration allows for the hydration of sections as they become available, before the rest of the HTML and the JS code are fully downloaded.

-# From the user's perspective initially they see non-interactive content that streams in as HTML then we React to hydrate, the JS code for the main section isn't there yet but it's okay as we can selectively hydrate other components.
+# From the user's perspective initially they see non-interactive content that streams in as HTML then React to hydrate, the JS code for the main section isn't there yet but it's okay as we can selectively hydrate other components.
 The main section is hydrated once its code is loaded.
 Due to 'Selective Hydration' a heavy piece of JS doesn't prevent the rest of the page from becoming interactive.

 # Selective Hydration offers a solution to the third issue: the necessity to "hydrate everything to interact with anything".
 React begins hydrating as soon as possible, enable interactions with elements like the header and side navigation without waiting for the main content to be hydrated.
 This process is managed automatically by React.